chardskarth/chardskarth/README.md

 - [ ] Maintain my [dotfiles repository](https://github.com/chardskarth/dotfiles) to not let you fall deep like where I am right now.
 - [ ] Donate!
 There's a lot in open source to be thankful for, gahh.

-That's all for now, see you around. 🖖

 ---
 Oh, here's my ricing progress so far:

 ![macbook_desktop_ubersicht](./2022-02-25-mac-desktop.jpg "My Desktop")

+---
+Just reach out there's anything I can help you with.

+That's all for now, see you around. 🖖